vernonmu/DevMtn-React-Introduction/README.md

 }
 ````

 If one of our requirements is to set the operator only one time, we can use an if statement to check to see if it has already been set on state.
-The easiest way to do that is check to see if it is a truthy value since we initialized it as `''` which is a falsy value.
+The easiest way to do that is check to see if it is a falsy value since we initialized it as `''` which is a falsy value.
 ````jsx
 setOperator: (operator) => {
 	if (!this.state.operator) {